 Lortab is a prescription drug that combines hydrocodone with acetaminophen.
 The addition of acetaminophen increases the pain-relieving effects of the drug.

 Even those with a legitimate prescription may be abusing Lortab by taking more than recommended.
-Taking more than the prescribed dose of Lortab increases the risk of dependency.
+Taking more than the prescribed dose of Lortab increases the risk of dependency and of developing a substance use disorder.

-The highest percentage of non-medical Lortab use are 18- to 25-year-olds.
+The highest percentage of non-medical Lortab users are 18- to 25-year-olds.

-The first purely hydrocodone product approved by the FDA, Zohydro is only prescribed for severe pain.
-Because hydrocodone can be addictive, use of Zohydro is carefully monitored and regulated.
+The first purely hydrocodone product approved by the FDA, Zohydro ERis only prescribed for severe pain.
+Zohydro ERis only available as an extended release pill.
+Because hydrocodone can be addictive, use of Zohydro ER is carefully monitored and regulated.
+This medication is designed to treat individuals with severe, chronic pain who are opioid tolerant and have not found relief with alternate treatment options.

 Ready to make a change?